joeky888/dotfile/Misc/toefl.md

   - welfare benefits such as unemployment and sickness pay
 - Cultural difference 文化差異
   - statue of Stalin in Russia is untouchable
+  - Switzerland is a highly-developed agriculture country
+  - Switzerland utilized hydro and nuclear energy

 # 標點符號 (Punctuation)